 Staging for esophageal cancer is called as TNM staging system.
 It helps in disease prognostication and choosing an appropriate treatment strategy.

 To understand the staging better, let’s understand the various layers of the esophageal wall.
-From inside to outside, these are epithelium, lamina propria, muscularis mucosa, submucosa, muscularis propria and serosa or adventitia.

 Now let’s understand the staging of esophageal cancer based on this.